MatteoKoch/DivDraw/README.md

 ```
 Alternatively you can also add the scripts in a seperate JS file and include them in the `<head>`.
 The order is important here, so make sure you add the scripts after the DivDraw script-tag.
-And to be safe, add the `defer` Attribute to the script-tag to make sure that the script only execute once the body has fully loaded.
+And to be safe, add the `defer` Attribute to the script-tag to make sure that the script only executes once the body has fully loaded.

 ### You can now add different Objects to your canvas: